Feminism for Boys

 And here is where things get very personal for me and why I believe “boys” such as myself need their own version of feminism.
 It is because of this new gender stereotype that puts me, as well as other boys, in the similar area of struggle as women.
 There needs to be a feminism that aims to give us the same opportunities and privileges to float between masculine and feminine if we so choose.
 The damage this stereotype has done to people such as myself is usually irreversible and I personally seek to one day fully recover from it – not just fighting it but also embracing who I am.

 Sometimes I go through a relapse and experience an identity crisis.
 Sometimes it’s because I fear what people will think of me if I become more queer, other times it’s because I feel gross and revolted by my natural masculine side – which is usually caused by me just wishing I could be female and being permitted to float without questions asked.
 This includes but is not limited to, weight, facial hair, body hair, fearing hair loss, clothes (the necessities, as well as having to wear such big sizes), shoe size, and even the random unwanted erection.
-This also happens when I have caught myself looking at a provocative image of a woman and being turned on, I feel like myself at that moment splits.
-My body goes into autopilot, while my brain is once again is revolted at my sinful desire and it’s association with masculinity.
+This also happens when I have caught myself looking at a provocative image of a woman and being turned on, I feel as if my being at that moment splits.
+My body goes into autopilot, while my brain once again is revolted at my sinful desire and it’s association with masculinity.

 Anyways, back to comment about Wonder Woman and Beauty and the Beast.
 Both movies are strongly about badass women who stand up and do not accept the stereotype expected of them.
 And that is where I feel under-represented.
-This is not just an LGBTQ+ issue, it’s an issue that affects all of us men who don’t fit the masculine mold and in general, just go against the grain of society, essentially we don’t have our own Wonder Woman type story.
+This is not just an LGBTQ+ issue, it’s an issue that affects all of us who don’t fit the typical masculine mold and go against the grain of society, essentially we don’t have our own Wonder Woman type story.
 Most popular culture is about men being one thing, being masculine – shooting guns, drinking beer, generally being gross.
 At least that is the type of masculine man I thought they were growing up with older movies and other men I knew, regardless that my own father was that nice guy stereotype.
 Some more recent movies I would list would be the Pacifier, Daddy Daycare, Mr. Mom, etc. The list goes on and on and they are all about tough masculine men who take a role or profession normally seen as a women’s job and turns it into a joke.
 Is it any wonder why someone like myself would feel uncomfortable about the stereotype society assumes of us?